oweitman/ioBroker.mytime/README.md

 The time events are calculated in real time.
 However, the rrule library used is not yet perfect in all parameter combinations.
 This shows that with some combinations the page goes into an endless loop.
 The demo page http://jakubroztocil.github.io/rrule/ can also be used for experiments.
+Additional to add a timerule, you can add a timerule to exclude time events, to add single time events and also to exclude single time events.

 ### Usage